 2.3.
 Stribild can cause a reduction in bone density

 As the bone density decreases, the risks of breaking or fracturing a bone increase accordingly.
-Stribild can lower bone mass so much that the density could fall below the level of osteoporosis, a medical condition often reserved for the elderly.
+Stribild can lower bone mass so much that the density could fall below the level of osteoporosis, a medical condition typically seen only in the elderly.

-Hundreds of lawsuits have been filed against Gilead Sciences, Inc. for the side effects of Stribild.
+Thousands of lawsuits have been filed against Gilead Sciences, Inc. for the side effects of Stribild and other TDF meds.
 These lawsuits claim that victims are entitled to compensation because Gilead did two things:

 - They developed a safer drug than Stribild, but kept it off the market to maximize company profits, and